top of page

 DIXIE (3265 VIC)

-Dining Room Tales and Keayang Maar Vineyard are teaming up to present a pair of unforgettable experiences among the vines of Victoria's spectacular south-west.
-Come and share in the stories of two unique Australians – Brazilian jazz singing psychologist David Chong, and Chinese-Australian multi-instrumentalist Wang-Zheng Ting.
+Following the stunning success of our collaboration in 2022, Dining Room Tales and Keayang Maar Vineyard are teaming up again this winter to present a series of unforgettable experiences among the vines of Victoria's spectacular south-west.
+Come and share in the stories of unique musical Australians amid the serene vine-vista of Keayang Maar.

 Exceptional food.
 Exceptional wines.
 Exceptional music.